nuxeo/doc.nuxeo.com-content/src/userdoc/searching-the-nuxeo-platform/default-search.md

 **To search documents using detailed criteria:**

 1. Click on the **Search** tab.
-2. Fill in the form with your criteria and if needed click on the **Filter** button.&nbsp;
+2. Fill in the form with your criteria and if needed click on the **Filter** button.

 **Notes about default search fields:**